-For all the hype about austerity for the left-leaning establishment media, by which I mean Channel 4, the BBC and Guardian, UK government spendings stood in 2016-17 at £780 billion.
-Considering a total population of 66 million and a working population of 33 million, that’s just under £12,000 per person and over £23,600 per worker.
+For all the hype about austerity we hear from the left-branded establishment media, by which I mean Channel 4, the BBC and Guardian, UK government spending stood in 2016-17 at a whopping £780 billion.
+Considering a total population of 66 million and a working population of 33 million, that’s just under £12,000 per person or around £23,600 per worker.
 Of course, income tax and its close companion, national insurance, only account for around half of government revenue (30% income tax and nearly 20% national insurance).
 Moreover, the top 25% of earners pay around 75% of all income tax and the top 1% alone account for over 25% of income tax revenue.
-The remainder compromises mainly various sales duties, council tax and corporation tax, paid by the UK’s growing army of contract workers as well as by small and medium businesses, but tenaciously avoided by big enterprises.
+The remainder comprises mainly various sales duties, council tax and corporation tax, paid by the UK’s growing army of contract workers as well as by small and medium businesses, but tenaciously avoided by big enterprises.
 However, if your total gross income is £28 thousand, you cannot possibly pay your share of £23 thousand even if you squander your meagre earnings on booze and perfume.
 To break even you’d need to earn way more than £40 grand a year.
 Over the last decade we’ve seen a hollowing out of the middle income group.
 In most of the Southeast of England, a salary of just £40 thousand is very unattractive if you aspire to buy a house.
 At this income level you literally have the worst of the both worlds.
 You earn too much to be entitled to working family tax credits, housing benefits etc. and too little to get a mortgage on a modest 3 bedroom house.
 You will end up spending over £1000 a month on rent alone plus exorbitant commuting expenses.
 Worse still you could be homeless within a few months if you lose your temporary job.
 For some time now the economy has simply not added up, with most adults in a perpetual cycle of debt and borrowing subsidised by state handouts.

 How can these very logical figures diverge so radically from the oft-quoted statistics showing that immigrants are net contributors to the exchequer?
 The answer is simple: by only taking into account some services and assuming much higher spending for vulnerable citizens such as the elderly, disabled and long-term unemployed from disadvantaged backgrounds.
 Such statistics do not take into account additional spending for policing, social services, transport infrastructure, waste management, town-planning, defence, administration etc. all of which increase in line with the population both in terms of size and complexity.
 By far the biggest cost for most UK residents is housing, especially if you live near property hotspots such as London, Bristol or Edinburgh.
 This is conveniently excluded from the Retail Price Index that the government uses to calculate inflation and is, as such, a fiction.
 If house building fails to keep up with rising demand, property prices will inevitably rise over and above their natural level determined by other market forces.
 Before 2004, most EU migrants contributed more on average than home-bred UK citizens of the same age group.
 It’s easy to understand why.
 As West European countries all have comparable salary levels (though still lower in Southern Europe) and welfare provision, working abroad appealed mainly to the well-motivated and better educated looking to enhance their career prospects, improve their English or experience a different country.
 Some married British nationals or just felt disenchanted with their home region, but by and large migration within the EU remained relatively balanced, although many more British pensioners retired to Spain than vice versa and many more Italians and Spaniards worked as waiters in London than Brits in Spain or Italy.
 Then recruiting agencies decided to hire directly from Eastern Europe bringing in over a million malleable workers willing to endure short-term hardships to boost their earning potential.